rafaelespinosacastaneda/BuildingInformativeMaterialsDatasetsBeyondTargetedObjectives/ExperimentalDatasetConstruction/README.md

 uncertainty_Thermo.py
 ```

-The script outputs CSV files containing the performance metrics for Random Forest and XGBoost models.
+The script outputs CSV files containing the performance metrics (RMSE, R2 and MAE) of Random Forest and XGBoost models predicting
+on hold-out test data the different outcome properties.

 The output files are saved in a folder named: